-In the past, it was the sales teams who owned pricing; and the full authority to price was at their own discretion.
+In the past, it was the sales teams who owned pricing.
+The full authority to price was at their own discretion.
 This includes offering large discounts and special prices to get a deal over the line.

 However, over the past twenty years or so, more businesses were advised to install a pricing team to improve their price management and price-setting operations.
-Thus, many business chose to introduce a control and command structure.
+Therefore, many businesses chose to introduce a control and command structure.
 In short, they installed a pricing team to eradicate crazy pricing from the system.
-As a result, it didn’t work out as planned …
+As a result, it didn’t work out as planned.

 Sales managers were told they were not allowed to set prices anymore.
-And pricing teams were told to act like pricing policemen.
-Obviously, a lot of companies even stopped to ask the sales team to give their input to the pricing team on what they thought the proper price should be.
+Also, pricing teams were told to act like pricing policemen.
+Consequently, a lot of companies stopped to ask the sales team to give their input to the pricing team on what they thought the proper price should be.
 In effect, the pricing team quickly became an object of resentment – a hurdle or barrier for growth.
 Their mandate was to control and protect not to collaborate and drive growth.

 The control and command pricing team is a real problem for business.
-In this article, we will go through all the different ways sales management teams enable pricing teams to optimise revenues.
+In this article, we will go through all the different ways how sales management teams enable pricing teams to optimise revenues.

 What is a sales management team?

 Sales management comprises the sales force, operations and practices to make the business reach its target sales.
 Altogether, the management keeps up with the changing business trends of the industry to stay ahead of the competition.

 Aside from giving raw data from the field, they provide opinions and suggestions in the development stage of the product.
 Meaning, they are experts in reading the market.
 Also, they can do research on the competitive market and find potential new profitable areas.
 The sales management uses personal feedback and customer relationship management (CRM) to get the data for the pricing team.
 The CRM provides the needs of the customer and improves results from sales transactions.